Easy Mushroom Ravioli with Brown Butter and Crispy Sage

 - 12 oz fresh mushroom ravioli If you can't find mushroom ravioli, most other ravioli will do (cheese, sausage, etc.)

 - 4 TBSP butter, room-temperature

 - 1/2 cup thinly sliced baby bella mushrooms

 - Sea salt and pepper, to taste

-- Cook the ravioli according to the instructions on the package; drain and set the cooked ravioli aside.
+- Bring a pot of water to a boil and cook the ravioli according to the directions on the package.
+When done, drain the ravioli and set it aside.

-- While the ravioli cooks, start your brown butter by heating a small pan over medium heat.
-When the pan is hot, place the butter into it and let it melt.
-As it melts, add the sliced mushrooms and the sage; toss to coat in butter.
+- While the ravioli is cooking, brown your butter.
+Heat a small pan over medium heat, and when the pan is hot, pop the butter in and let it melt.
+As it melts, add the sliced mushrooms and the sage, stirring to coat everything in butter.

-- As the butter heats up it will start to foam.
-At this point, start stirring the butter, mushrooms, and sage constantly to keep the butter moving—this will prevent it from burning.
+- The butter will start to foam as it heats up.
+Stir the butter, mushrooms, and sage constantly to keep the butter moving.
+This prevents burning.

-- When the butter develops a golden color and gives off a rich, nutty aroma, the mushrooms should be browned and the sage should be crisped up nicely.
-Remove the pan from the heat, and drizzle the brown butter, mushrooms, and sage over the ravioli.
-Gently toss the ravioli in the brown butter and serve.
+- Remove the pan from the heat and drizzle the brown butter, mushrooms, and sage over the ravioli.
+Gently toss the ravioli in the brown butter, and serve.